GasInfinity/Ink/README.md

 - Perfect non-allocating state and packet handling that supports NAOT (Medium, lots of time to think of a good design)
 - Generate all packets statically but with support for debugging and querying packet info.
 The only thing needed would be a json that has the description of all packet fields and the dump from the server data generator (Needed for NAOT and for my sanity for updating id's or packets between versions)
 - Pooled chunks/section data and palette.
 (Ez)
 - Good non-allocating low-memory source generated BlockStates with support for querying a property by name and more.
-(NEEDS SMALL REWRITE)
+(LGTM for now)
 - Basic block, item and entity handling.
 (NEEDS PARTIAL REWRITE)
 - Simple chunk batching support